brunscii/astro-blog-site/src/content/blog/lifestyle/media_server.md

 ```

 If you have a desktop version of fedora or perhaps a server with a Desktop Environment installed, then you can do the configuration locally through the web ui or the actual GUI of the program.
 This will save some time.

+Now it is as simple as running the initial setup wizard and following the basic steps of creating a user, adding the media you want to be able to stream, and setting up your devices.
+The documentation actually gives a quick rundown of how to setup the [Security and Privacy](https://support.universalmediaserver.com/configuration/security-and-privacy), an [External API](https://support.universalmediaserver.com/configuration/external-api), and other [Guides](https://support.universalmediaserver.com/category/guides).

+## Conclusion

+I really like UMS and think it is one of the better media server solutions.
+It does a better job at recognizing media than Jellyfin, at least for me, and it allows for direct access to files and the ability to download them from your personal server.
+If you set this up on a server with a tailscale connection then you can access your media from anywhere.
+It is like having your own private Netflix or Hulu without the worry of your favorite movie getting removed without notice.
+You can have access you all of your old media that isn't streaming anywhere that you have physical copies of.

+If you are a Docker user just want to stream stuff from your desktop then this is a great solution.

+As long as we still have physical media, we will still have some form of ownership and domain over our viewing experience.